Tree Climbing Lions of Ishasha. Uganda’s strange lions

 The best approach to conservation in Uganda so far has been the working together of various stakeholders with the local communities towards a singular conservation goal.
 While this is yet to achieve full success for the tree-climbing lions, the work continues and we all hope for better conservation outcomes.

-The curiosity about the tree climbing lions is not about what they eat, or how their social structures are organised but why they are different from their fellow lions.
-They share the same social, physical, dietary and repopulation characteristic with all the other lions in the wild.
+The curiosity about the tree climbing lions is not about what they eat, or how their social structures are organized but why they are different from their fellow lions.
+They share the same social, physical, dietary and re-population characteristic with all the other lions in the wild.

 Being able to see the tree-climbing lions in Ishasha adds so much to a visitors experience of Queen Elizabeth National Park.
 It is common that while you are still in Queen Elizabeth National Park, you will go a for a game drive to see all the other animals, take a boat ride on Kazinga channel, track some chimpanzees and other primates as well as track the tree-climbing lions.